ustinvaskin/FlixBox-Movie-Library/README.md

 }
 ```
 ---
-## Movie Show page
+### Movie Show page

-- Our approach was to first get the key information about the movie displayed on the page.  (image, label, genre, year etc), and then render the information on the page;
+- Our approach was to first get the key information about the movie displayed on the page.  (image, genre, year etc), and then render the information on the page;

 #### Render